-Built for founder-led service firms making their first 1–5 remote hires.Inspect the brief
+Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Hire an operations coordinator who turns recurring work into a system.

-What should a operations coordinator own first?
+What should an operations coordinator own first?

 Make recurring work visible